Phyks/blogit/README.md

 This script aims at building a static blog above a git repo.
 This way, you can use git abilities to have full archives and backups of your blog.
 Many scripts aims at doing this, and this is just one more.
 I needed something more personal and fitted to my needs, so I came up with this code.
 It's not very beautiful, can mostly be optimized but it's working for me.
 It may not be fitted to your needs, but it's up to you to see it.

 This script is just a python script that should be run as a git hook.
-You can see a working version on (my blog)[http://phyks.me] and the repository behind it is publicly viewable at http://git.phyks.me/Blog.
+You can see a working version at http://phyks.me and the repository behind it is publicly viewable at http://git.phyks.me/Blog.

 This script has been developped by Phyks (phyks@phyks.me).
 For any suggestion or remark, please send me an e-mail.